masastack/MASA.Utils/src/Extensions/Masa.Utils.Extensions.DependencyInjection/README.md

 Scan the interfaces and classes that inherit ISingletonDependency, IScopedDependency, and ITransientDependency in the assembly, and automatically register services for them

-* When the inherited class is an interface, its ServiceType is the current interface, and its ImplementationType is the implementation class of the current interface
+* When inheriting an interface, its ServiceType is the current interface, and its ImplementationType is the implementation class of the current interface
-  > If the current interface has multiple implementation classes, it will be added multiple times
+   * If the current interface has multiple implementation classes, it will be added multiple times

+     ```` C#
+     public interface IUserService : IScopedDependency
+     {

+     }

+     public class UserService : IUserService
+     {

+     }
+     ````
+     > Equivalent to service.AddScoped<IUserService, UserService>();

 * When the inherited class is not an interface, its ServiceType is the current class, and its ImplementationType is also the current class
-  > Cascade scan registration service is supported by default, and subclasses of the current class will also be registered
+   * By default, the cascade scan registration service is supported, and subclasses of the current class will also be registered

-  >
+     ```` C#
+     public class BaseRepository : ISingletonDependency
+     {

+     }

+     /// <summary>
-  > abstract classes will not be registered
+     /// Abstract classes are not automatically registered
+     /// </summary>
+     public abstract class CustomizeBaseRepository : ISingletonDependency
+     {

+     }

+     public class UserRepository : BaseRepository
+     {

+     }
+     ````

+     > Equivalent to: service.AddSingleton<BaseRepository>();service.AddSingleton<UserRepository>();

 ## Features: